Leather subculture: Subcultures

-Women
+Lesbians

 Although gay men are the most visible demographic of the leather community, there are numerous women who identify as leatherwomen – and women have the International Ms. Leather (IMsL) event as their corollary to International Mr. Leather (IML).
 An example of a leatherwoman is Joan Jett, who has a leather pride sticker prominently displayed on her guitar.

 Relatively few lesbian women were visible during the early emergence of the leather subculture.
-Pat Califia, who identified as a lesbian at the time, was an activist in the San Francisco leather subculture, and is credited for defining the emergence of lesbian leather subculture.
-On June 13, 1978, Pat Califia, Gayle Rubin, and sixteen others co-founded Samois, a lesbian-feminist BDSM organization in San Francisco that existed from 1978 to 1983 and was the first lesbian BDSM group in the United States.
+Patrick Califia, a trans man who was a lesbian at the time, was an activist in the San Francisco leather subculture, and is credited for defining the emergence of lesbian leather subculture.
+On June 13, 1978, Califia, Gayle Rubin, and sixteen others co-founded Samois, a lesbian-feminist BDSM organization in San Francisco that existed from 1978 to 1983 and was the first lesbian BDSM group in the United States.
 (More under "Lesbian" below) In recent decades the leather community has been considered a subset of BDSM culture rather than a descendant of that culture.
 Even so, the most visibly organized SM community related to leather has been a subculture of leather, as evidenced by the American competition known as International Mr. Leather (established 1979), and SM in the UK (established 1981).
-International Ms. Leather was first held in 1987.
+International Ms. Leather was first held in 1987, with the first winner being Judy Tallwing McCarthey, a lesbian.

 In 1979 the newly formed San Francisco lesbian motorcycle club, Dykes on Bikes, led what was then called the San Francisco Gay Freedom Day Parade for the first time and has done so ever since (since 1994, the event has been called the San Francisco Pride Parade).

 Leather and Lace, a woman's leather/BDSM support and social group, was founded in Los Angeles in 1980.
 The women of Leather and Lace learned the "old guard" traditions from the men of Avatar.
 Leather and Lace had a code of conduct and a uniform that could only be worn once a member earned the right.
 In New York, there was LSM.
 Only members of the club were allowed to know that LSM stood for Lesbian Sex Mafia.

 By the mid-1980s, lesbian motorcycle enthusiasts in other cities besides San Francisco began to form motorcycle clubs.

 In the 1980s and early 1990s, lesbian leatherwomen were often involved in helping to care for gay leathermen who had been stricken with AIDS.